hugofloresgarcia/unsound-juce/wham_todos.md

 ## What's with the "in" and "out" dropdowns?
 I'm not sure what these are supposed to do.
 Right now there's only one option in each, and that's "all".
 Instead, we can have a single drop down "in".
 This has the option of (some name for the normal behavior, i.e. synths, audio in=mic), or one for each other track input and output.
 So for example, when working with three tracks, Track 1 will have the default (idk what to call it, maybe "Rec"?), then "Track 2 in", "Track 2 out", "Track 3 in" and "Track 3 out".
 This allows us to merge tracks together on the fly.
 If this requires significant architectural changes then we can defer this feature and instead, for now, just remove the "in" and "out" dropdowns which seem useless.

-## Save track output button
+## Save track output button _(✅ Completed)_
-Per track.
-Allows you to save the track output to file.
+Each track has “save output” plus “load input” controls; session save/load reuses these audio assets.

 # Demo flow (for reference)
 For the five-minute demo at ECDD25.